- Who We Are

 - Facilitated land acquisition, business relocation, land exchange and development of a $35 million downtown theater, which has ranked in top five nationally in ticket sales.

 - Facilitated construction of the most affordable housing subdivision in California at the time, with single family detached home prices under $90,000.

 Professional Activities & Affiliations

-Mr. Goetz speaks frequently to a variety of professional organizations on issues relating to real estate, redevelopment, affordable housing, university workforce housing and prevailing wages.
+Mr. Goetz speaks frequently to a variety of professional organizations on issues relating to real estate, economic development, infrastructure financing, affordable housing, university workforce housing and prevailing wages.
 Other professional activities and affiliations include: